harry-z-kang/CS7641/randomnized_optimization/report.md

 ### 1.2 Simulated annealing (SA)

 Simulated Annealing is an iterative procedure that continuously updates one candidate solution until a termination condition is reached.
-One can find its root in metalurgy where a piece of metal is heated up to form a speicific shape and cooled down into a minimum-energy crystalline structure that alters the molecule structures.
+One can find its root in metalurgy where a piece of metal is heated up to form a speicific shape and cooled down into a minimum-energy crystalline structure that alters the molecule structures.[1]
 Similarly, SA introduces the concept of Temperature to the optimization process.
 The higher the temperature, the more likely the algorithm will accept a worse solution, encouraging exploring.
 The lower the temperature, the less likely the algorithm will accept a worse solution, encouraging exploitation.
 The algorithm starts with a high temperature and gradually decreases the temperature until the termination condition is reached.
 The advantage of this algorithm is that it's more likelt to escape local optima than RHC.
 The disadvantage of it is that it's computationally expensive and requires a lot of memory.

 ### 1.3 Genetic algorithm (GA)

 A genetic algorithm is an iterative procedure that maintains a population of individuals which are candidate solutions to the problem being solved.
-During each iteration or generation, each individual of the current population is rated for its effectiveness or fitness.
+During each iteration or generation, each individual of the current population is rated for its effectiveness or fitness.[1]
 Based on these ratings a new population of candidate solutions is formed using specific genetic operators such as cross-over and mutation to replace the population that has been deemed unfit.
 The loop will keep on going until the termination condition is reached.
 The advantage of this algorithm is that due to mutation and corss-over, it can explore the input space and find solutions that local search algorithms struggles to find.
 The disadvantage of it is that it's computationally expensive and may not be a suitable option for complex problems since it's metaheuristic.

 ### 1.4 Mutual-Information-Maximizing Input Clustering (MIMIC)